rombdn/rombdn.github.io/source/_posts/2013-05-21-backbone-memory-leaks-with-chrome-heap-profiler.md

 - [Heap Profiling](https://developers.google.com/chrome-developer-tools/docs/heap-profiling)

 Why do we have to worry about memory management in JS when there is a Garbage Collector ?
 Because memory leaks can still happen : as long as an object is referenced by another it cannot be disposed by the GC.
+These references are "Retaining Paths" in the Heap Profiler.

-These references can be seen as the "Retaining Path" in the Heap Profiler.
-In most case these problems happen when binding events because events maintain references after an object should have been destroyed.
-This is a common problem with Backbone where views remain binded to events.
+The majority of memory problems happen because of event binding : events are references which prevents object to be destroyed after they are removed from the DOM.
+This is a common problem with Backbone Views.

 Example